vegos/amnvolt_v3_firmware/V2_vs_V3/README.md

 ## Test Setup

 A signal generator (OWON DGE1060) was used to transmit a 440Hz tone at 15000KHz to both Mini ATS receivers (V2 and V3).
-The output from each receiver was connected to a sound card, and the input gain was carefully adjusted so that both signals matched in amplitude.
+The output from each receiver was connected to a sound card (Steinberg UR22C), and the input gain was carefully adjusted so that both signals matched in amplitude.

 After that, I recorded two sets of audio from each receiver:
 1. **Noise Floor** – with no antenna connected at 15000KHz.